kgrons/demystification-digitalpreservation-av/signal_post.md

 There are successes in integrating digital preservation activities and concepts into A/V educational and professional development opportunities.
 The following activities demonstrate interest in increased digital literacy within audiovisual preservation:
 - [AMIA/DLF co-sponsored Hack Days] (http://wiki.curatecamp.org/index.php/Association_of_Moving_Image_Archivists_%26_Digital_Library_Federation_Hack_Day_2015)
 - AMIA [Open Source Committee](https://github.com/amiaopensource)
-- Lightweight introduction panels to digital preservation tools and concepts  in [previous AMIA conferences](http://amianet.org/events/past-conferences)
+- Lightweight introduction panels to digital preservation tools and concepts in [previous AMIA conferences](http://amianet.org/events/past-conferences) and programming alternatives dedicated to digital asset management
 - The voluntary engagement of individual AV professionals in professional organizations and trainings that focus on digital preservation

 Because of these steps, and the persistent, overwhelming interest evident in our community, we are excited to see the intersection of audiovisual content and digital preservation grow in visibility and expertise.